nadeo/trackmania-doc/docs/play/what-is-ranked-3v3.md

 Once a team has won 5 rounds, the match ends and players will earn or lose rating points depending on the amount of points they earned for their team and whether their team won or lost.

-In a regular match, where both teams are of equal skill, the point distribution is as follows:
+In an average match where both teams are of equal skill, the point distribution is as follows:

 | Overall player position | Points gained |
 |:---:|:---:|